 We’re women and we’re bus drivin’,

-’round your neighbourhood.
+around your neighbourhood.

-We only take onboard women,
+We only take aboard women (and girls),

-is that understood?
+is that clearly understood?

 If you’re a man looking,